joey-qytyku/OS-90-fixed/docs/drivers/Drivers.md

 Trap handlers are only called when DOS calls the INT instruction.
 IRQs are handled separately, although there is no reason to call an ISR with INT.

+Note that the chain works differently than it would in DOS.
+Hooking an interrupt will not cause the new handler to run first, but last, thus hooking a vector cannot override another hook.
+Make sure to check the signature carefully to avoid problems.

 ## Callback Hooks

 Some DOS APIs use far pointer callbacks rather than interrupts in order to achieve interoperability with high-level languages.
 These can be hooked as with interrupts.
 The implementation is described in dosvm.md.